blakelymayhall/odin-weather-app/README.md

 - Change the combobox to toggle switch in settings for temp
 - Make so you get the proper hover on the close settings button
 - Show "loading" when waiting for API
+- Grey out the hours that have already passed